SwimmingHoles.info logo

 From Westminster, follow RT 183 northeast to Walhalla, then:

 LICKLOG FALLS/PIGPEN FALLS [LICK]: Two waterfalls on Licklog Creek with pools below.
 About a 30-minute hike on a section of the Chattooga Trail.
 To get here: From Walhalla , drive northwest on S.C.
-28 for 8.4 miles (past turnoff for Blue Hole Falls, above), and bear right onto RT 107.
+28 for 8.4 miles (past turnoff for Blue Hole Falls and Chauga Narrows, above), and bear right onto RT 107.
 Go about 5 miles on RT 107 (past the entrance to Oconee State Park) and turn left onto Village Creek Road.
 Go 1.7 miles on Village Creek Road and turn right onto Nicholson Ford Road (gravel).
 Go about 2 miles to a parking area on the right.
 Park and access the Foothills Trail in a corner of the parking lot.
-Hike west on the Foothills Trail (follow white blazes) for .5 mile and turn left onto the Chattooga Trail (black blazes).
-Go .2 miles to Pigpen Falls, which has a small pool at the bottom.
-To continue on to Licklog, cross the footbridge and go .2 miles on the Chattooga Trail.
-The first level of Licklog Falls is on the right side of the trail.
-Licklog has a large pool with a sandy area.
-LAT, LON [N83/W84] lat=34.92883, lon=-83.12975(source: DeLorme ) (accuracy: general area) LINK TO GOOGLE MAP.Pretty confident.
-Not verified.
-Updated 3/18/2007

-BURRELL FORD [BURR]: Several swimming places in the Chatooga River in the Burrell Ford area, one near a bridge and another at the Burrell Ford Campground.
+YOUTUBE .
 To get here: Continue northeast on RT 107 from the Licklog Falls turnoff (above), past the Cherry Hill Campground and turn left on Burrell Ford Rd. (well signed).
-Drive down this road to the Burrell Ford Campground and park (this is a walk in campgound, about a .25 mile walk).
-Walk down to the campground which is on the Chatooga River - there are swimming places here.
+Drive down this road to the Burrell Ford Campground and park (this is a walk in campground, about a .25 mile walk).
+Walk down to the campground which is on the Chattooga River - there are swimming places here.
 PHOTO AT CAMPGROUND.
-To get to the other swimming place, continue down Burrell Ford Rd. a short distance and cross the bridge over the Chatooga river.
+To get to the other swimming place, continue down Burrell Ford Rd. a short distance and cross the bridge over the Chattooga river.
 PHOTO 1 AT BRIDGE , PHOTO 2 AT BRIDGE .
 Park on the left and walk to the river.
-The swiming place is here.
+The swimming place is here.
 Very confident.
 Verified 7/2003.
-Updated 7/18/2003.LAT, LON [N83/W84] lat=34.973, lon=-83.114(source: measured ) (accuracy: general area)
+Updated 7/18/2003.LAT, LON lat=34.973, lon=-83.114(source: measured ) (accuracy: approximate)

 LINK TO GOOGLE MAP.